RicardoFernandes2004/RicardoFernandes2004/README.md

-Hello! if you want you can reach me out on my LinkedIn!
+Hello! if you want, you can reach me out on my LinkedIn!

 <!---
 RicardoFernandes2004/RicardoFernandes2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.